nacongodev/five-card-draw-variant-poker/README.md

 # Work in progress:

-  - Vue Js CSS style
+  - Vue Js: Style the app and add routing function

-  - Note: CORS established between the Backend end Frontend
+  - Add a function to check the size of the card to reshuffle the deck when deck is empty